 Source: College Board

 - Organize your essay by the structure of the poem.
 Jumping around may make your writing seem disorganized.
-Essays that follow the passage’s organization tend to score higher than those that devote each paragraph to one literary device.
+Essays that follow the passage’s organization tend to score higher than those that devote each paragraph to 1 literary device.

 Example 2